mina-deploy/mina/README.md

 end
 ```

-The magic of Van Helsing is in the new commands it gives you.
+The magic of Mina is in the new commands it gives you.

 The `queue` command queues up Bash commands to be ran on the remote server.
-If you invoke `vh restart`, it will invoke the task above and run the queued
+If you invoke `mina restart`, it will invoke the task above and run the queued
 commands on the remote server `your.server.com` via SSH.

 See [the command queue](#the_command_queue) for more information on the *queue*